ilmarinen/endpoint/README.md

 1. Create a user `endpoint` with home folder `/home/endpoint`
 2. Clone the repo into `/home/endpoint/endpoint`
-3. Create a virtual environment.
-In `/home/endpoint` run `virtualenv -p /usr/bin/python2 vendpoint`
+3. Within `/home/endpoint/endpoint` run `python3 -m venv venv`.
+This will create a virtual environment under `/home/endpoint/endpoint/venv`.
 4. With the virtual environment activated, install all the requirements and run step.py to install endpoint.
 5. Initialize the database and setup the admin user and groups.
 Setup any additional users and groups you may need.
-6. Copy the file `wsgi/systemd-unit/endpoint.service` to `/etc/systemd/system/endpoint.service`
+6. Run `FLASK_APP=endpoint.py flask generate-deployment-configs -h test.com -r /home/code/endpoint`
-7. Copy the file `wsgi/nginx-config/endpoint-site` to `/etc/nginx/sites-available/endpoint-site`
+7. Copy the file `deployment/endpoint.service` to `/etc/systemd/system/endpoint.service`
-8. Add a config file `endpoint.cfg` under `/home/endpoint/endpoint/endpoint` and declare values there to override values in the default config.
+8. Copy the file `deployment/endpoint-site` to `/etc/nginx/sites-available/endpoint-site`
 9. Chown the repo so that the user `www-data` can read and write to it: `chown -R www-data:www-data /home/endpoint/endpoint`
-10. Change the variable `server_name your.hostname.com` to whatever hostname you want the server to run on.
+10. Create a symlink to activate the configuration `ln -s /etc/nginx/sites-available/endpoint-site /etc/nginx/sites-enabled/endpoint-site`
-11. Create a symlink to activate the configuration `ln -s /etc/nginx/sites-available/endpoint-site /etc/nginx/sites-enabled/endpoint-site`
+11. Start the endpoint service `sudo service endpoint start`
-12. Start the endpoint service `sudo service endpoint start`
+12. Reload the Nginx config `sudo service nginx reload`
-13. Reload the Nginx config `sudo service nginx reload`
+13. Point your browser to `http://<hostname>` and you should see the Endpoint site working.